Arrow Air: California origins

 George E. Batchelor was a pilot for the Air Transport Command during World War II..
 He founded Arrow Airways in Redondo Beach, California on the last day of 1946.
 Arrow Airways was an irregular air carrier, a hybrid charter/scheduled airline regulated by the Civil Aeronautics Board (CAB), a now-defunct Federal agency which tightly controlled almost all US commercial air transportation at the time.
 Arrow Airways was prominent among those irregular air carriers that (illegally, see below) offered transcontinental scheduled air service.
 It called its aircraft Arrowliners.
 In the 12 months ending June 1950, it had the sixth largest revenue passenger miles out of 49 irregular airlines.
 At the end of that period, Arrow owned a single Curtiss C-46, but it was known to have flown a Douglas DC-4 leased from California Eastern Airways during the same period.
 In addition, it's also known (see next paragraph) to have had two Douglas DC-3s during those twelve months.

 In 1949, Batchelor established a second airline, California Arrow Airlines (CAA), as an intrastate airline and started flying Los Angeles-Oakland-Sacramento 23 May.
 In addition, CAA served Fresno for about a month starting in August.
 CAA had two DC-3s leased from Arrow Airways.
 CAA was one of eight intrastate airlines that started service that year in California, all failing quickly other than California Central Airlines and Pacific Southwest Airlines.
-In an article dated December 7, Batchelor was quoted saying that CAA was just about breaking even, that it was "it is hardly worthwhile operating."
+In an article dated December 7, Batchelor was quoted saying that CAA was just about breaking even, that "it is hardly worthwhile operating."
 December 7 was to be CAA's last day of operation.

 On December 7, CAA suffered a devastating DC-3 crash in which Batchelor's own wife and two-year old son died.

 Meanwhile, the CAB had launched an investigation into Arrow Airways.
 On 16 January 1951, the CAB revoked Arrow's "Letter of Registration" (i.e. certificate) as of February 15, 1951 for illegal operation of scheduled service between New York and Los Angeles and New York and Oakland.

 Arrow Airways was initially based at Torrance Municipal Airport (also known as Lomita Flight Strip), but at the end it, and California Arrow Airlines, were based at Burbank.